taishi-i/awesome-ChatGPT-repositories/README.md

  * [BetterOCR](https://github.com/junhoyeo/betterocr) - 🔍 Better text detection by combining multiple OCR engines (EasyOCR, Tesseract, and Pororo) with 🧠 LLM.
  * [viz-gpt](https://github.com/observedobserver/viz-gpt) - Make contextual data visualization with Chat Interface from tabular datasets.
 AI data visualization.
  * [ChatIE](https://github.com/cocacola-lab/chatie) - The online version is temporarily unavailable because we cannot afford the key.
 You can clone and run it locally.
 Note: we set defaul openai key.
 If keys exceed plan and are invalid, please tell us.
 The response speed depends on openai. ( sometimes, the official is too crowded and slow)
+ * [RepoToText](https://github.com/jeremiahpetersen/repototext) - Turn an entire GitHub Repo into a single organized .txt file to use with LLM's (GPT-4, Claude Opus, Gemini, etc)
+ * [ocular](https://github.com/ocularengineering/ocular) - AI Powered Search and Chat for Orgs - Think ChatGpt meets Google Search but powered by your data.
+ * [AutoCoder](https://github.com/bin123apple/autocoder) - We introduced a new model designed for the Code generation task.
+Its test accuracy on the HumanEval base dataset surpasses that of GPT-4 Turbo (April 2024) and GPT-4o.

 ## Langchain